tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 `Name`
   The name by which this instrument is known.
-Add as DataCite property `Title <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/title/>`_.
+Add as DataCite property `Title <DataCite property Title_>`_.
 The DataCite schema allows for multiple kinds of titles that are distinguished by the `titleType` subproperty.
 A title without a specified type is assumed to be the main title.